 The second generation (1950-1979) of writers are what I consider writers of neo-classical Hausa literature, who seemed to be awed by, and rooted to, the literary aesthetics of the classical Hausa generation.
-There was a studied attempt at humor and correct mode of speech, and behavior.
+There was a studied attempt at humour and correct mode of speech, and behaviour.
 The censoring hand of the State machinery was also very present in these books, especially as the task of publishing them was undertaken by the State-sponsored agencies.
-Further, the creation of more high schools in the era, meant more books needed to be used as set books for Hausa studies, and as such a large volume of these books.
+Further, the creation of more high schools in the era, meant more books needed to be used as set books for Hausa studies, and as such a large volume of these books were produced and the major examination body recommended them as textbooks.
 Consequently, books such as Gogan Naka, Kitsen Rogo, Iliya Dan Maikarfi, Sihirtaccen Gari, and Tauraruwa Mai Wutsiya all became comparable with the classics, but with an admixture of fantasy, realism and even a dash of inter-stellar travel (Tauraruwa Mai Wutsiya).
 Their focus also altered to reflect problems of urbanization and the greater complexities of an emergent semi-technological society.

-The third generation (1980-1985) can be considered writers of modern Hausa classical literature, where the socially accepted linguistic modes were used in the narratives.
+The third generation (1980-1985) can be considered writers of modern Hausa classical literature, where socially accepted linguistic modes were used in the narratives.
 However, it seemed that Hausa fiction was emerging from the era of fantasy into a firmer reality.
 The novelists in this category were still part of the State chaperonage.
-This was because in 1980 the Department of Culture of the then Federal Ministry of Social Welfare and Culture organized a literary competition for creative writings in the three major Nigerian languages, i.e. Hausa, Igbo and Yoruba.
+This was because in 1980, the Department of Culture of the then Federal Ministry of Social Welfare and Culture, organized a literary competition for creative writings in the three major Nigerian languages, that is; Hausa, Igbo and Yoruba.
 This was in line with the Federal Government's focus on culture (spawning off Nigeria Magazine from the same Department).
-The winning Hausa novels were Tsumangiyar Kan Hanya, Zabi Naka, Karshen Alewa Kasa, and Turmin Danya.
+The winning Hausa novels were Tsumangivar Kan Hanya, Zaɓi Naka, Karshen Alewa Kasa, and Turmin Danya.
 The linguistic styles as well as the themes of these novels reflected attempts to retain a degree of relevancy in an increasingly changing world.
-But the stilted presentation of "correct" behavior could not capture the attention (or the money) of a new age generation of readers still in their adolescence.
+But the stilted presentation of "correct" behaviour could not capture the attention (or the money) of a new age generation of readers still in their adolescence.
 The writers did not continue much writing beyond these first attempts.
-Plate 1 shows the covers of these early works.
+In order to create relevance for itself under dwindling patronage, NNPC decided to hold another literary competition in 1981, harking back at the one held in 1933 to boost sales.
+Although eight books were selected as the best, only three were published.
+These included So Aljannar Duniya, Amadi Na Malam Amah, and Mallakin Zucivata (a play).